occurrent-org/occurrent-org.github.io/pages/docs/docs.md

 Occurrent provides a [utility](#durable-subscriptions-blocking) that combines a `PositionAwareSubscriptionModel` and a `SubscriptionPositionStorage` (see [here](#blocking-subscription-position-storage)) to automatically store the subscription position
 _after each processed event_.
-If you don't want the position to be persisted after _every_ event, it's recommended to pick a [subscription position storage](#blocking-subscription-position-storage) implementation, and store the position yourself when you find fit.
+You can tweak how often the the position should be persisted in the configuration.

 #### Blocking Subscription using the "Native" Java MongoDB Driver